SangeloDev/SangeFault/README.md

 ## Installation Instructions
 Hello there!
 Thanks for trying out the world's first open-source Minecraft resourcepack first of all!
 I am very thankful for that :D.
-Now let's go on to the instructions:
+Now let's go on to the installation instructions:

 ### Easy Install
 ℹ️ Recommended for users who are scared of the command line.